Dick Martin: Laugh-In

 The exposure led to an opportunity for Rowan and Martin to team up with producers Ed Friendly and George Schlatter and create Rowan & Martin's Laugh-In (1968–1973) on NBC.
 The comedy show was an immediate hit, becoming the number one American television program within two months of its debut.
 It was the top-rated show in its second and third seasons.
 Laugh-In had a uniquely fast-paced stream-of-consciousness style of blackout gags, double entendre, topical satire, and catchphrases, much of it delivered by a cast of then-unknowns such as Goldie Hawn, Lily Tomlin, Arte Johnson, and Ruth Buzzi.

 At the center of the maelstrom stood the veterans Rowan and Martin, who bemusedly made no effort to slow down the program.
 Martin later said, "We designed it so that we are two relatively normal guys wandering through a sea of madness," and described his comic persona as "a kind of inept lech" who could be laughed at as well as laughed with.
-In real life, Martin spent the 1960s enjoying his high-flying lifestyle of women and parties.
 At the height of the show's popularity, Rowan and Martin starred in the 1969 film The Maltese Bippy, which was a notorious failure.
 After Rowan retired from show business, Martin was a frequent panelist on game shows such as Match Game, Password Plus, and Tattletales, and he also hosted a parody game show called The Cheap Show in 1978, and the game show Mindreaders in 1979.

-Later career

-Martin also established himself as a comedy director.
-Starting on The Bob Newhart Show, he directed episodes of more than twenty different TV comedy series.
-Martin later became the chief director of the 1980s sitcom Newhart.
-He continued his relationship with Bob Newhart on the latter's short-lived series Bob on CBS (1992–93), where he portrayed Buzz Loudermilk and directed several of the series' episodes.

-In 1991, Martin guest-starred in a two episode role on Coach as Peter Plunkett, a childhood friend of Luther VanDam.
-In a 1998 episode of The Nanny, Martin guest-starred as a homeless man Fran Fine meets in a park who turns out to be Preston Collier, one of the wealthiest men in New York City.

-In 1992, he played a small role in the Canadian film North of Pittsburgh, which was directed by his son Richard.
-In 1996, Martin guest starred as sociology professor Dr. Ben Littmeyer on 3rd Rock from the Sun.

-In 1997, he guest-starred in an episode of Baywatch.
-He played an old World War II sailor named Ed who was trying to give a buddy a proper burial.